Coleridge-Initiative/big-data-and-social-science/docs/06-ChapterViz.md

-Text is usually preprocessed (for word/paragraph counts, sentiment analysis, categorization, etc.) to generate metadata about text segments, which are then visualized^[See Chapter 7 for text analysis approaches.].
+Text is usually preprocessed (for word/paragraph counts, sentiment analysis, categorization, etc.) to generate metadata about text segments, which are then visualized^[See Chapter [Text Analysis](#chap:text) for text analysis approaches.].
 Simple visualizations like tag clouds display statistics about word usage in a text collection, or can be used to compare two collections or text segments.
 While visually appealing, they can easily be misinterpreted and are often replaced by